xanaxxwk/DiscordBot/README.md

 # Install all librarys to execute this code:
-  # pip instal discord.py asyncio yt_dlp ThreadPoolExecutor logging random aiohttp nextcord youtube_dl
+  # pip install discord.py asyncio yt_dlp ThreadPoolExecutor logging random aiohttp nextcord youtube_dl

  # How to execute: